mikesilvasdv/mikesilvasdv/README.md

 -
 - 👀 I really like Front-end and i will be a Fullstack developer.
 -
-- 🌱 I’m currently learning logic programming with JavaScript, i have some experience with HTML, CSS and a little bit of Python.
+- 🌱 I’m currently learning logic programming with JavaScript, i have some experience with HTML, CSS, JavaScript and a little bit of Python.
 - I love learn new things by doing it and i'm excited to learn more and more!
 -
 - 📫 You can reach me on my LinkedIn: https://www.linkedin.com/in/maik-silva-30b9a81b1/